devgateway/costya/README.md

 A tool to show how much AWS cost ya.
 Displays billing itemization for a given month by Expensify code.
 Responses from AWS Cost Explorer are cached to avoid extra charges.

 The standard output is formatted as a CSV table, suitable for import into Expensify.
-The CSV fields are:
+The output fields are:

     Merchant,Date,Amount,Category,Tag